Notice of request for public comment.

 - Enhance the quality, utility, and clarity of the information to be collected.

 - Minimize the reporting burden on those who are to respond, including the use of automated collection techniques or other forms of information technology.

-Please note that comments submitted in response to this Notice are public record.
+Please note that comments submitted in response to this Notice are public records.
 Before including any detailed personal information, you should be aware that your comments as submitted, including your personal information, will be available for public review.

 Abstract of Proposed Collection